ChainSafe/forest-iac/scripts/daily_snapshot/README.md

 ## Installation
 * Put Digital Ocean Spaces password and slack api token in `.env`
 * Run `./boot-service`
 * To use the enviromental variables, create a new file called `.env` before adding the credentials for testing.
-Get the credentials from the content of the `env-develop` file.
+Get the credentials from the content of the `dot-env-template` file.